pasqu4le/clifm/README.md

 - more settings (using command line arguments)
 - mc directory comparison
 - multi-pane view
-- listing more properties (especially directories size)
+- listing more properties
+- sorting based on file size or date
+- find a way to read correctly a directory size